 At a Community level

 India is a collectivist society, and hence when we encounter hardships, we tend to speak to a friend or a family member.
-If the Indian community has some awareness about mental health concerns and their impact on individuals, then the friends or family members may find it easier to spot early signs of mental illness and then direct the concerned individual to the required resources.
+If the Indian community has some awareness about mental health concerns and their impact on individuals, then the friends or family members may find it easier to spot early signs of mental illness and then direct the concerned individual to the required resources or professional support.

-It is vital to create awareness of mental health at these different levels, in order to approach mental health in India more holistically.
+It is vital to create awareness for mental health at these different levels, in order to approach mental health in India more holistically.